Wilbertz/Continuous-Control/Report.md

 ## Results
 The environment was solved in 100 episodes.
 An averaged score of 31.06 was reached.
-The score was averaged about the agents and the last 100 episodes.
+The score was averaged over the agents and the last 100 episodes.
 Below is a plot with the scores:

 ![scores](images/scores_plot.png)